 Professor Louise Ryan

-Louise has over 20 years experience in higher education and has taught a wide range of modules including on Sociology of Gender, Ethnicity and Migration.
-She has a particular interest in research methods and has been programme leader of an Msc in research methods.
+Louise has over 20 years of experience in higher education and has taught on a wide range of modules including Sociology of Gender, Ethnicity and Migration.
+She has a particular interest in research methods and has taught as programme leader of an MSc in research methods.

 Journal articles (since 2010):